Last Updated on

 Best NAS Drive For Mac 2019

-Although not popular as the likes of Synology, QNAP, and Seagate, Drobo Inc. has been in computer data storage business in 2005.
+Although not famous as the likes of Synology, QNAP, and Seagate, Drobo Inc. is in computer data storage business in 2005.

 In 2015, we went through an organizational overhaul and since released a number of NAS units for different types of users.